Subscribe for all my updates and don't miss a thing! Sign me up!

 The book needs perseverance but is all the more gratifying for it since the patois voices, while distinct and authentic, can be challenging to follow.
 This book depicts the spirit of Jamaica at the time, spanning a period from the turbulent 1970s, when the foundations of modern Jamaican society were laid, through the early 1990s.

 As its name implies, A Brief History of Seven Killings offers a unique perspective on Jamaica that is both vital and profoundly frightening.

 The Bond books were written from the author's residence in Goldeneye on Jamaica's north coast during the final years of colonial Britain.
 Fleming sends Bond to Jamaica to look into the disappearance of an MI6 officer based on his personal knowledge of Jamaica and naval information.

 The Chinese businesspeople, hired guns, political schemers, and other fantastical characters are all based on real people.
 The fact that many of the locations where the action is happening are actual locations that can be visited is one of the reasons this is such a fun novel to read before travelling to Jamaica.

 You can go to some of the same places that James Bond frequents, take the same routes, and even go to the author's house.

-Most of these books can be found with a quick Google search, but if you happen to be in Jamaica and you have the time, The Jamaica Library Service must have copies!
+Most of these books can be found with a quick Google search, but if you happen to be in Jamaica and you have the time, The Jamaica Library Service or a bookstore must have copies!

 And you know what, even if you are not coming to Jamaica any time soon, these books all make fun, interesting reads.